• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Dal Paratha is a delicious Indian flatbread made with wheat flour (atta), spices, and leftover yellow dal tadka.
+Dal Paratha is a delicious Indian flatbread made with wheat flour (atta) and leftover yellow dal tadka.
 In Punjabi, we call it missa paratha.
-It is a family favorite Indian breakfast recipe.
 Be sure to watch the video!

 Story of Leftover Dal Paratha

-Dal Paratha or as they say in Punjabi, missa paratha is probably the best way to use leftover cooked yellow dal sitting in the fridge.
+Dal Paratha or as they say in Punjabi, missa paratha is probably the best way to use leftover cooked yellow dal or masoor dal sitting in the fridge.

-A lentil paratha is packed with protein, fiber, and is a wholesome, healthy breakfast choice.
+A dal paratha is packed with protein, fiber, and is a wholesome, healthy breakfast choice.

 Ingredients Required